Hogarth Worldwide: History

 Hogarth was established in London in 2008.
-In 2009 the company formed a joint venture with WPP plc (NASDAQ:WPPGY).
-Richard Glasson – who joined the company in 2011 as chief operating officer – is now CEO of the business.
+In 2009 the company formed a joint venture with WPP plc.
+Richard Glasson – who joined the company in 2011 as chief operating officer – is the global CEO as of March 2023.

-Hogarth has undergone rapid organic expansion over recent years as a consequence of the trend for large corporations to decouple their advertising creative development from production.
+Hogarth's business grew as more and more businesses started separating their advertising creative development from production.
 Hogarth also manages and provides the production technology for in-house studio facilities at advertising agencies and client marketing organisations.

-Some of the biggest clients Hogarth works for are: Heinz, Galderma, Nestle, Ford, Johnson & Johnson, Volvo.
+Some of the biggest clients Hogarth works for include Heinz, Galderma, Nestle, Ford, Johnson & Johnson, Volvo.

+Hogarth has featured in the Televisual poll of top post-production houses.

+As of January 2024, the company employs 7,500 staff globally, the largest in-house production of any agency.

 Offices

 In 2010 the company opened an office in New York.
 In 2011 offices were opened in Hong Kong, Singapore, and Mexico.
 An office in Bucharest was opened in 2012.
 An offshore production platform for Hogarth was established in the year 2018 in Chennai, India.

 Joint ventures

-Hogarth have established joint ventures with creative agencies and clients to provide production resource and efficiencies on site at a creative agencies and client studios.
+Hogarth have established joint ventures with creative agencies and clients to provide production resources.
 These include: